Let’s Not Get Comfortable

-As the final Revelation of God’s Word begins, the Spirit is writing to the 7 churches through John.
-The message that reverberates through my mind are his words to the church of Laodicea –
+I am almost finished reading the entire Bible for the 15th time and, as I begin to read God’s final Revelation to us, the Spirit is writing to the 7 churches through John.
+Of these messages, the one that reverberates through my heart and mind are his words to the church of Laodicea –

 “I know your deeds, that you are neither cold nor hot.
 I wish you were either one or the other!
 So, because you are lukewarm – neither hot nor cold – I am about to spit you out of my mouth.”
 Rev. 3: 15 – 16.